 demo_file and modified its content twice.
 At the end of the repo setup procedure, we invoke

 git log to display the commit history, showing a total of 3 commits.
 With the repo in this state, we are ready to initiate a

-$ git revert HEAD [master b9cd081] Revert "prepend content to demo file" 1 file changed, 1 deletion(-)
+$ git revert HEAD [main b9cd081] Revert "prepend content to demo file" 1 file changed, 1 deletion(-)

 Git revert expects a commit ref was passed in and will not execute without one.
 Here we have passed in the

 HEAD ref.
 This will revert the latest commit.
 This is the same behavior as if we reverted to commit

 3602d8815dbfa78cd37cd4d189552764b5e96c58.
 Similar to a merge, a revert will create a new commit which will open up the configured system editor prompting for a new commit message.
 Once a commit message has been entered and saved Git will resume operation.
 We can now examine the state of the repo using